 Volunteers who have submitted applications and have been contacted by a member of the Clinic Team ONLY can click here to schedule the day or days you can volunteer.

-BUT if this time commitment is possible: Please fill out the Volunteer application (SEE below) and e-mail it with a copy of your license and photo ID to the clinic.
+Fill out the Volunteer application (SEE below) and e-mail it with a copy of your license and photo ID to the clinic.
 SEE addresses below.

 All volunteers are subject to Medical Director and Clinic Manager approval.